MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

   real-world partial label datasets (MIRFlickr, MSRCv2).
 ### Partial Label Generation
 - **`candidate_generator_vision.m`** — Generates partial label scenarios for the
-  vision benchmarks by introducing ambiguity and noise into the label sets using a cluster-based candidate generation strategy.
+  vision benchmarks as specified in the paper.

 - **`real_partial_datasets_with_noise.m`** — Adds synthetic noise to the existing
   partial label annotations of the real-world datasets (MIRFlickr, MSRCv2),